EllaKaye/basepenguins/README.md

   `starts_with("flipper_"), starts_with(bill_)`

 Here, we simply show the ‘before-and-after’ when converting a single file.
-For a more extensive guide to using the pacakge, see the [Get Started](https://ellakaye.github.io/basepenguins/articles/basepenguins.html) vignette, `vignette("basepenguins")`.
+For a more extensive guide to using the package, see the [Get Started](https://ellakaye.github.io/basepenguins/articles/basepenguins.html) vignette, `vignette("basepenguins")`.